nette/union/php-generator/readme.md

 }
 ```

-You can also use named parameters for PHP 8 with `...?:`
+You can also use PHP 8 named parameters using placeholder `...?:`

 ```php
 $items = ['foo' => 1, 'bar' => true];